scardenol/ai_2023/README.md

 # 2. Hybrid supervised
 This directory contains the second workshop, where we focused on the implementation of autoencoders, convolutional neural networks (CNN) and generative adversarial networks (GAN).

-# 3. matrix_norms
+# 3. Unsupervised
-Contains a few of the most common norms for matrices.
+This directory currently contains the matrix norms to be used in classification algorithms such as: mountain, substractive, k-means and fuzzy c-means.